 - Salt

-- Unsalted butter - Must be softened to room temperature.
+- Unsalted butter - This must be softened to room temperature.
+You'll be creaming it with sugar to incorporate tiny air bubbles for fluffy cookies.

 - Granulated sugar

-- Egg yolk - Save the egg white for lunch or for other recipes.
+- Egg yolk - One extra egg yolk makes richer cookies and also balances the ratio of wet to dry ingredients.
+Save the egg white for lunch or other dessert recipes.

 - Vanilla extract

-- Chocolate mini eggs - I’m most familiar with the mini eggs from Cadbury but there are many other brands that make them.
-They’re milk chocolate egg-shaped chocolates coated in a pastel shell with a malted flavour.
-Carefully chop these into pieces.
-If they’re rolling around too much, you can also put them in a ziploc bag and crush them by smacking them with a rolling pin.
+- Chocolate mini eggs - I’m most familiar with the mini eggs from Cadbury but many other brands make them.
+They’re egg-shaped milk chocolates coated in a pastel-coloured shell with a malted flavour.
+Put them in a ziploc bag and crush them roughly into halves and quarters by smacking them with a rolling pin.

 - Milk or dark chocolate - Roughly chop this as well.
-I use half mini eggs and half chocolate because mini eggs don’t melt in the same way as regular chocolate does.
-The chocolate gives the cookies a nicer speckled look and creates melty pools of chocolate within and on top of the cookies.
+I used a combination of mini eggs and chocolate chunks because mini eggs don’t melt in the same way as regular chocolate does.
+The chocolate chunks give the cookies a nice speckled look and create melty pools of chocolate within and on top of the cookies for extra gooeyness.
+I like using dark chocolate because it balances the sweetness of the mini eggs but a mixture of milk and dark chocolate is also delicious.

 How to make mini egg cookies